Monday, May 27, 2024

 or the eye in union?

-Assuming the answer—
+Assuming a wound could answer—

-Perhaps outside some window
+Perhaps outside one window

 the U in Rumi mishears